cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ```
 // LIMIT is a global variable and as such the vslue assigned to it isn't considered constant
 // (see Data Flow Optimization)
-// On aggressive mode, the same would be true if the variable was
 LIMIT = 10
 for i in 0 ...
 LIMIT
     cell1[i] = 0